 The basic purpose of curing is to maintain the moisture in the concrete.
 Since the added water to the dry concrete mix is sufficient for the reaction of hydration of cement plus workability of concrete, there is no further requirement of water for curing.
 Water requires gaining the strength of concrete during the setting.
 The water in the concrete should not be reduced due to solar heat and wind.

 Pile foundation recommended mostly in marshy land, having a low bearing capacity of soil strata.
 Normally this type of soil has sufficient moisture.

-The entire concrete mass of pile foundation is below ground level.
-This prevents any direct exposure with the sun rays and the winds.
+The entire concrete mass of the pile foundation is below ground level.
+This prevents any direct exposure to the sun rays and the winds.
 Water presence in moist soil will sufficient for curing.